GeekLaunch/geeklaunch.github.io/content/blog/modern-dearth-of-intelligent-crypto.md

 Do not trust.

+### Don't trust other smart contracts

+- Don't assume that every contract that claims to implement a standard has implemented it _correctly_.
+(Slightly less relevant for protocols that implement asset standards at the protocol level, like [Algorand](https://developer.algorand.org/docs/get-details/asa/).)
+- Don't assume that just because a contract works properly now that it will work properly in the future.
+  - A contract may get hacked.
+  - If the contract is [proxied](https://blog.openzeppelin.com/proxy-patterns/) or [upgradable in-place](https://docs.near.org/develop/upgrade#programmatic-update), the logic may change without the address changing.

 ### Make invalid states unrepresentable

 This will be somewhat platform-dependent, as different smart contract programming languages have differing degrees of type system flexibility in this regard.
 Usually, any functional (or at least FP-inspired) programming language will have a sufficiently advanced type system.
 At least, look for support for full algebraic types (product _and_ sum).